mcore1976/nrf24-bt-jammer/README.md

 This is a variation of orignial project from Smoochie : https://github.com/smoochiee/Bluetooth-jammer-esp32

-If you intend to use RP2040 arduino module ( RP2040-one or EP2040-Zero module)  please add URL in board manager - Menu / Preferences / settings / Additional Board Manager URL : https://github.com/earlephilhower/arduino-pico/releases/download/4.0.2/package_rp2040_index.json
+If you intend to use RP2040 arduino module ( RP2040-one or RP2040-Zero module from the Waveshare or cheap clones )  please add URL in board manager - Menu / Preferences / settings / Additional Board Manager URL : https://github.com/earlephilhower/arduino-pico/releases/download/4.0.2/package_rp2040_index.json

 Then go to the Development Board > Board Manager > Search for Pico, select :  Waveshare RP2040-One board , select Port